-When you apply to UI, the Admissions Office determines your status as a resident or non-resident for tuition purposes.
+When you apply to U of I, the Admissions Office determines your status as a resident or non-resident for tuition purposes.
 Visit the Registrar's Idaho residency page.

 For federal financial aid purposes, an independent student must answer positively to one of the status questions below.
 Students who do not fit the federal definition are required to supply parental information and signatures.